mghazal1024/react-myreads/README.md

-# My ReadsThis
+# My Reads

- is a small application that allows you to keep track of the books you are reading by organizing them in three categories:
+This is a small application that allows you to keep track of the books you are reading by organizing them in three categories:
 'Currently Readting', 'Want to Read', and 'Read'.

 ## Installation